|

 The Handmade Bakery

-Quite possibly the first CSBers in the UK, not-for-profit bakers Dan and Johanna McTiernan and Matt Betts in Slaithwaite, Yorkshire offer a subscription scheme and are working on bread bonds.
+As far as we're aware the first CSB in the UK.
+Dan and Johanna McTiernan and Matt Betts lead this worker-owned co-operative in Slaithwaite, Yorkshire, offering a Real Bread subscription scheme.
 Having started by baking two loaves at a time in their IKEA oven at home, then graduating to borrowing the pizza oven of a local Italian restaurant, they next moved on to bake over 1200 loaves of Real Bread a week at the back of the community-owned Green Valley Grocer.
-In Summer 2011, they moved to yet a larger bakery, whilst maintaining their community, co-operative and Real Bread principles.
+In Summer 2011, a community shares scheme of bread bonds (interest paid in loaves or baking lessons) raised £40,000, allowing them to move to a yet larger bakery, whilst maintaining their community, co-operative and Real Bread principles.

 See also this article on the Making Local Food Work website and another from The Daily Telegraph.